ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PortfolioAnalysis Documentation.md

 - Retrieves a DataFrame containing the allocation of fixed income ETFs in the portfolio.
 - Returns: A pandas DataFrame representing the allocation of fixed income ETFs.

-### `equities`
+### `stocks`

-- Retrieves a DataFrame containing the allocation of equities in the portfolio.
+- Retrieves a DataFrame containing the allocation of stocks in the portfolio.
-- Returns: A pandas DataFrame representing the allocation of equities.
+- Returns: A pandas DataFrame representing the allocation of stocks.

 ### `options`